 Before the test, you may be asked to drink a contrast solution and/or get an intravenous (IV) injection of a contrast dye that helps better outline abnormal areas in the body.
-You may need an IV line through which the contrast dye is injected.
+You may need an IV for the contrast dye injection.
 The injection can cause some flushing (a feeling of warmth, especially in the face).
 Some people are allergic and get hives or, rarely, more serious reactions like trouble breathing and low blood pressure.
 Be sure to tell the doctor if you have any allergies or have ever had a reaction to any contrast material used for x-rays.

 Magnetic resonance imaging (MRI) scan

 This test is not used as often as CT scans for lymphoma, but if your doctor is concerned about spread to the spinal cord or brain, MRI is very useful for looking at these areas.